 Union Bank UK's portfolio is based on simple products and it does not conduct significant propriety trading activities.
-Counterparty credit risk exposure as of March 2017 is related to 6 derivative exposures with total notional of USD 26.1MM and measured in line with article 274 of the CRR.
-These transactions pertain to foreign exchange swaps executed to bridge the currency gap in the balance sheet.
+Counterparty credit risk exposure as of March 2018 is related to 10 derivative exposures with total notional of USD 25MM and measured in line with article 274 of the CRR under Pillar 1 credit risk RWAs.